 - Season the cutlets with salt and pepper.
 Sprinkle on poultry seasoning, lemon pepper or your favorite spices.

-Heat a skillet over medium heat with 1 1/2 tbsp. of oil or a spray of nonstick cooking spray.
+- Heat a skillet over medium heat with 1 1/2 tablespoons of oil or a spray of nonstick cooking spray.

-Cook the cutlets for three to five minutes per side, or until they are golden brown and no longer pink in the center.
+- Cook the cutlets for 3 to 5 minutes per side or until they're golden brown and no longer pink in the center.

-Heat 2 to 3 tsp. of olive oil over medium-high heat.
+- Heat 2 to 3 teaspoons of olive oil over medium-high heat.

-Add breaded cutlets to the pan and cook them for three to four minutes per side, or until they are golden brown.
+- Add breaded cutlets to the pan and cook them for 3 to 4 minutes per side or until they're golden brown.

 Serve sautéd cutlets with gravy or a simple white-wine sauce.
 Pair breaded cutlets with marinara sauce and mozzarella cheese.